Using Templates

 ]

-You will need three pieces of information to run a template:
+You will need the following information to run a template:

 Understanding Input Schema